 Intel UEFI Reference Firmware

-- Intel processor firmware issues affecting ProLiant and other HPE systems
+Additional advisories cover Aruba AOS-CX networking platform vulnerabilities, HPE Telco Intelligent Assurance (CVE-2025-33042), and Intel processor firmware issues affecting ProLiant and other HPE systems.

 IBM Security Advisories